 To shoot pieces for your reel, there are a few options.
-One option is to contact your local public broadcasting network and find out if there is an opportunity to either audition or create content for their channel.
+One option is to contact your local public broadcasting network and find out if there is an opportunity to either audition or create content for their television channel.
 A second option, if you want to do entertainment reporting, is to look up local film festivals at Withoutabox.com and contact a festival to get a press pass as a vlogger, which will allow you to interview actors and filmmakers on the red carpet.
-This is a great way to get footage, though you’ll have to hire a camera operator with sound and rent a handheld mic for the event.
+This is a great way to get footage and prove your TV or talk show hosting chops, though you’ll have to hire a camera operator with sound and rent a handheld mic for the event.
 Another great way to get footage is to hire a shooter for the day.
 You can find one on Craigslist or Mandy.com.
 Then you can go out to a few locations (beach, park, a street with some busy and hip shots) and get some fun exterior stand-ups (you standing up delivering a script/copy directly into the camera) or even some good man-on-the-street footage of you interviewing passersby.
 In post you can add some phone graphics and show titles to make it look really pro, like a fun digital series!*

 -INTRO AND OUTRO: These are stand-ups, where you’re standing and talking directly into the camera.
 An intro is something like “Hello and welcome to Behind the Scenes” and an outro is something like “We had a great time today at Today’s Buzz—see you next time.”

 -TOSSING: Tossing is a verbal communication exchange to redirect the viewer between two elements in a show format, such as B-roll, graphics, or another host is an important part of hosting and really good to put into your reel.

 -CO-HOSTING: You definitely need a co-hosting segment in your reel where you are talking and interacting with another host.
 A lot of what hosts do is interact, so you need to show that you play well with others!